-As new consumer reports continue to shed light on the mounting customer complaints levied against U.S. cryptocurrency companies, crypto regulation and consumer protection are increasingly becoming topics of interest for exchanges, traders, and crypto kiosk operators.
+As new consumer reports continue to shed light on the mounting consumer complaints levied against U.S. cryptocurrency companies, crypto regulation and consumer protection are increasingly becoming topics of interest for exchanges, traders, and crypto kiosk operators.

-Just this year, Coinbase received over 300 complaints to the U.S. Consumer Financial Protection Bureau (CFPB).
+Just this year, Coinbase received almost 300 complaints to the U.S. Consumer Financial Protection Bureau (CFPB).
 Other exchanges received complaints as well, highlighting the desperate need for the industry to take seriously the task of recording and managing customer complaints so that they don’t wind up in the hands of government agencies that seem more willing than ever to clamp down on the industry as it is.

 The next regulatory touchpoint for the cryptocurrency industry will – or should – cover consumer protection.
 We’re seeing more and more regulators approaching crypto exchanges, traders, and kiosk operators as a result of consumer complaints.